 This exhibition of John Cleaveland's paintings examines the conceit that the landscape is our greatest steward of the past.
-Cleaveland not only records what his environment, but, also, constructs and reconstructs the past by often placing time-worn building within sprawling vistas of the South.
+Cleaveland not only records his environment, but, also, constructs and reconstructs the past by often placing time-worn buildings within sprawling vistas of the South.

 Artist & Curator Talk with Reception: February 19, 2 p.m.